MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 1. On the top menu bar, click **Import template** menu.
 2. In **Create template** panel, click the **Browse** button to select the template file, upload it to Fraud Protection portal.
 3. You can give the **Name** and **Description** you want to use for the imported template.
-4. Click **Create** button, the template will be imported and will be available in template library.
+4. Click **Create** button, the template is imported and available in template library.

 ### Edit template
 1. In the overflow menu of the template, click **Edit** in the menu.